Grab the FALL & Winter capsule wardrobe!

 The Turning Point

 I can’t remember exactly what day we were on, but Owen and I were out for a walk and one block from home, he pooped in his pants.
-I had his scooter, helmet and water bottle so he walked home like that, haha!
+I had his scooter, helmet, water bottle and a 30-week pregnant belly so he walked home like that, haha!
 It’s easier to laugh looking back on it.

 Despite how gross that experience was, I think it was the BEST thing that could have happened.
-It completely traumatized him—I mean, it should have, can you imagine?!
-Since then, we have had ZERO accidents!!!
+He was so upset by it that he didn’t have another accident after!

 I still do prompt him to go to the bathroom before we leave the house and before meals, nap and bed time, and if he hasn’t gone in a while, but for the most part, he runs in there himself.